0xrushi/selenium-llm-proxy/README.md

 # Selenium LLM Proxy 🌐🤖

-Easily connect browser-based LLMs with your favorite AI tools!
+**Easily connect browser-based LLMs with your favorite AI tools!**

+This project allows for the automation of AI interactions within websites using tools like Selenium or Websockets.
+Additionally, it provides a way to connect those automated interactions with Language Model (LLM) software components such as apps, agents, or libraries.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)